wpsharks/comet-cache-kb/questions/2015/48-how-do-i-know-if-zencache-is-working.md

 <div class="li-margins"></div>
 - Internet Explorer: **View → Source**
 - Google Chrome: **View → Developer → View Source**
+- Mozilla Firefox: **Tools → Web Developer → Page Source**
-- Safari: Visit **Safari → Preferences → Advanced** and enable "Show Developer menu in menu bar".
+- Apple Safari: Visit **Safari → Preferences → Advanced** and enable "Show Developer menu in menu bar".
 Then you can visit **Developer → Show Page Source**

 You'll want to scroll all the way to the bottom of the source and look for the HTML Notes added by ZenCache.
 They should look something like this: